danu1991/a-spec/README.md

-# A-Spec
-Mazda (Mazdaspeed) A-Spec Stickers from the 1990s
+# Mazda (Mazdaspeed) A-Spec Stickers from the 1990s

 I'm an engineer and not a designer.
 So I have no idea about how to do this in Illustrator, so I did the whole thing in Photoshop.
 (So I got no AI file for you, sorry.
 Please don't hate me)